Our Top 10 Spooky Halloween Movies for Families

 It's the Great Pumpkin, Charlie Brown (G)

 This Halloween classic has been family favorite since 1966, so you probably watched it when you were a kid.
-Charlie Brown still gets nothing but rocks while trick-or-treating, Linus is always positive that the Great Pumpkin will pay a visit to the pumpkin patch, and it's still funny and touching.
+Charlie Brown still gets nothing but rocks while trick-or-treating, Linus is always positive that the Great Pumpkin will pay a visit to the pumpkin patch, and it's still as funny and touching as ever.
 For all ages.

 Spookly the Square Pumpkin (G)